jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (b) any other person who has RWT-exempt status following an application made under section 32E(2)﻿(k) or (l) in relation to a tax year in which they have that status
   - **government agency** ,—
     (a) in section 6, includes any department or Crown entity (as those terms are defined in the Public Finance Act 1989) and any public authority (as defined in the Income Tax Act 2007):
-    (b) is defined in schedule 7, part C, subpart 1, clause 23B(6) for the purposes of that clause
+    (b) is defined in schedule 7, part C, subpart 1, clause 23B(6) for the purposes of that clause:
+    (c) is defined in section 18HB for the purposes of that section
   - **government screen production payment** means a payment that— (a) is in the nature of a large budget screen production grant, post-production digital and visual effects grant, or New Zealand screen production incentive; and
     (b) is authorised by the New Zealand Film Commission in relation to a company that—